knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 _In this blog post you will learn how to recognize when activator is on the data path and what it triggers that behavior._

-The [activator](https://github.com/knative/serving/tree/main/docs/scaling#activator) acts as a component on the data path to enable traffic buffering when a service is scaled-to-zero.
+The [activator](https://github.com/knative/serving/tree/main/docs/scaling#activator) acts as a component on the data path to enable traffic buffering when a service is scaled to zero.
-One lesser known feature of activator is, that it can act as a request buffer that handles back-pressure with the goal to not overload a Knative service.
+One lesser-known feature of the activator is that it can act as a request buffer that handles back pressure, protecting a Knative service from overloading.
 For this, a Knative service can define how much traffic it can handle using [annotations](https://knative.dev/docs/serving/autoscaling/autoscaling-targets/#configuring-targets).
-The autoscaler component will use this information to calculate the amount of pods needed to handle the incoming traffic for a specific Knative service
+The autoscaler component will use this information to calculate the number of pods needed to handle the incoming traffic for a specific Knative service.

-In detail when serving traffic, a Knative service can operate in two modes: proxy mode and serve mode.
+In detail, when serving traffic, a Knative service can operate in two modes: the `proxy` mode and the `serve` mode.
-When in proxy mode, Activator is on the data path (which means the incoming requests are routed through the Activator component), and it will stay on the path until certain conditions (more on this later) are met.
+When in proxy mode, activator is on the data path (which means the incoming requests are routed through the activator component), and it will stay on the path until certain conditions are met (more on this later).
-When these conditions are met, Activator is removed from the data path, and the service transitions to serve mode.
+If these conditions are met, activator will be removed from the data path, and the service will transition to serve mode.
-For example, when a service scales from/to zero, the activator is added by default to the data path.
+For example, when a service scales from/to zero, the activator is added to the data path by default.
-This default setting often confuses users for reasons we will see next as it is possible that activator will not be removed unless enough capacity is available.
+This default setting often confuses users, as the activator will not be removed from the path unless enough capacity is available.
-This is intended as one of the Activator's roles is to offer backpressure capabilities so that a Knative service is not overloaded by incoming traffic.
+This is by intention, as one of the activator's roles is to offer back pressure capabilities so that a Knative service is not overloaded by incoming traffic.

 ## Background